Latest news for the Maths compute cluster

 - To use the matlab2018 queue, in your qsub submission script just replace any existing PBS queue directive that starts with:

 - If you don't have a #PBS -q directive in your submisssion script (perhaps because you are using the default standard queue), simply add this line to your script.

-- The upgrade of Matlab from version R2016a to the latest R2018b commenced in December but on a running cluster with many Matlab jobs already running, this has to be done piecemeal as and when nodes are free of Matlab jobs.
-So there is currently no guarantee which version your Matlab job will run under; to date 28 of the 36 nodes have been updated since the other nodes are already running jobs under R2016a.
-The last of these long-running jobs is due to complete on April 3rd and at this time, the upgrade to R2018b will be completed.
+- The upgrade of Matlab from version R2016a to the latest R2018b commenced in December last year but on a running cluster with many Matlab jobs already running, it had to be done piecemeal as and when nodes were free of Matlab jobs.

 - Apologies if this long drawn-out upgrade has inconvenienced you but unlike other HPC clusters, we have a policy of allowing users to run jobs for weeks or months instead of limiting them to just 3 days.
-Unfortunately, this does make cluster management much more difficult since "in-flight incidents" such as disk and memory failures, corrupted filesystems, etc have to be contained and workarounds implemented if that node is running a user job, with the ailing node being nursed along until all remaining jobs have finished and it can finally be taken out of service & repaired.
-(Two nodes still running jobs started last year are technically faulty - one with a failed disk and the other with a corrupted root filesystem - but they are still capable of running user jobs until they finish).
+Unfortunately, this does make cluster management much more difficult since apart from software updates and upgrades, "in-flight incidents" such as disk and memory failures, corrupted filesystems, etc have to be contained and workarounds implemented if that node is running a user job, with the ailing node being nursed along until all remaining jobs have finished and it can finally be taken out of service & repaired.

 Using the Linux du command on the cluster